git-bug/git-bug/doc/md/git-bug_bridge_pull.md

 ### Options

 ```
   -h, --help        help for pull
+  -n, --no-resume   force importing all bugs
+  -s, --since int   import only bugs updated after the given date (must be a unix timestamp)
 ```

 ### SEE ALSO